Brachyspira pilosicoli: History

 Following these early descriptions, Brachyspira pilosicoli was discovered in various human populations including Asian communities, homosexual communities, and a wide variety of communities within Muscat, the capital of Oman.
 Around the same time, the species was also identified widely in chickens and was attributed to lost production within the poultry industry.
 It wasn't until the mid-1990s that the pathogen was attributed to all three host species under the species name Brachyspira pilosicoli.
-Following this unification, the bacteria was described in several other bird species, rodents, dogs, and horses.
+Following this unification, the bacteria were described in several other bird species, rodents, dogs, and horses.
 Despite being isolated in other species, Brachyspira pilosicoli remains predominantly a spirochete associated with porcine intestinal spirochetosis.

-Microbiological Characteristics
+Microbiological characteristics

-Brachyspira pilosicoli is a gram-negative, anaerobic, spirochete bacteria that is approximately 4 - 10 um in length and 0.2 - 0.3 um in width.
-It is a very resilient bacteria that has been known to tolerate direct oxygen exposure despite being anaerobic.
+Brachyspira pilosicoli is a gram-negative, anaerobic, spirochete bacterium that is approximately 4 - 10 um in length and 0.2 - 0.3 um in width.
+It is a very resilient bacterium that has been known to tolerate direct oxygen exposure despite being anaerobic.
 The spirochete uses periplasmic flagella located at both ends of the cell to move and each cell has 8 or 10 flagella contained within its outer envelope.
 A distinguishing feature of B. pilosicoli is that it belongs to a group of gram-negative bacteria that contain lipooligosaccharide in their outer membrane instead of lipopolysaccharide.
-The optimum temperature for growth occurs between 37 - 42 °C.
+The optimum temperature for growth occurs between 37 and 42 °C.

 On culture or broth, this species is difficult to grow and it lacks the characteristic traits needed for identification at a species level.
 Because of this, to accurately determine species-level identification of Brachyspira species, genetic sequencing should be considered (i.e. PCR).
-However, when it is isolated and grown, B. pilosicoli takes a minimum of 3 days to grow on Trypticase soy blood agar, where it is seen as a translucent film coating the surface of the agar.
+However, when it is isolated and grown, B. pilosicoli takes a minimum of 3 days to grow on trypticase soy blood agar, where it is seen as a translucent film coating the surface of the agar.
 There is also an area of weak beta-hemolysis encompassing the film.
 It was previously thought that B. pilosicoli could be differentiated from other Brachyspira species because it is hippurate hydrolysis positive; however, hippurate-negative strains have also been documented.